Nigeria

 | ∅ // no treaties match | ||||

-PARTLY.
-Nigeria has signed most of the standard exchange frameworks and operates a public corporate registry.
-Financial accounts are reported to your home tax authority, and your shareholdings are visible to anyone.
-Privacy is shallow on both axes.
+Nigeria has signed most of the standard exchange frameworks and runs a public corporate registry.
+Your accounts get reported to your home tax office, and your shareholdings sit in the shop window.

 | Program | Status | Cross-border | Sources |